neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Routing.rst

 ===============

-The more an application grows, the more complex routing can become and sometimes you'll wonder which route FLOW3 eventually chose.
+The more an application grows, the more complex routing can become and sometimes you'll wonder which route TYPO3 Flow eventually chose.
 One way to get this information is looking at the log file which is by default located in *Data/Logs/System_Development.log*: